LogoLogo

 Understanding Engines in Workbench

-An engine is an external service that executes WDL ( Workflow Description Language ) workflows in Workbench.
+An engine is an external service that executes WDL ( ) workflows in .
 These engines interpret your workflows, generate task definitions, and manage their execution in your chosen computing environment.
-You can connect an engine running in your own environment to your Workbench account, which will then use that engine to submit and monitor workflow runs.
+You can running in your own environment to your Workbench account, which will then use that engine to submit and monitor workflow runs.

 How Engines Work